 Personal Stories & Quirks (1 minute)

-Pick two or three vivid anecdotes.
-The detail brings her back to life in listeners’ minds.
+Choose two or three vivid anecdotes; detail makes her come alive in listeners’ minds.

 Example:

-“Every Saturday morning, Isla would burst into the kitchen, still in her unicorn pyjamas, and belt out the chorus to ‘Shake It Off’.
-We moaned, pretended to sleep – but we always ended up dancing with her.”
+“Every Saturday morning Isla would burst into the kitchen, still in her unicorn pyjamas, belting out ‘Shake It Off’.
+We groaned, hid under duvets—yet always ended up dancing with her.”

 Values & Lessons (30 seconds)

-What did she teach you?
-Patience?
-Fearlessness?
-A love of bad karaoke?
+What did she teach you—patience, fearlessness, the art of bad karaoke?

 Farewell & Gratitude (30 seconds)